aturner-epcc/a2v12-post/about/policies/diversity-inclusion.md

 ## Policy Statement

-The ARCHER Service is committed to equality, diversion, inclusion and accessibility.
+The ARCHER2 Service is committed to equality, diversion, inclusion and accessibility.
 We will promote a positive culture which celebrates difference, challenges prejudice and ensures fairness.
 We are dedicated to providing a welcoming and supportive environment for all, regardless of background or identity.
 All members of the HPC community should be respected and valued for their unique perspectives and contributions.
-The ARCHER Service is committed to providing an environment in which all members of the HPC community treat each other with dignity and respect, and where bullying, harassment and discrimination are known to be unacceptable.
+The ARCHER2 Service is committed to providing an environment in which all members of the HPC community treat each other with dignity and respect, and where bullying, harassment and discrimination are known to be unacceptable.

 ## Scope and Purpose

-This policy applies to all members of the ARCHER Service team in relation to both individual and collective activities and dealings with others in the HPC community.
+This policy applies to all members of the ARCHER2 Service team in relation to both individual and collective activities and dealings with others in the HPC community.

 The purpose of the policy is to:

 *    Foster a positive culture which supports freedom of thought and expression within the law, and within a framework of respect for the rights of other people.
 *    Promote and enable an inclusive environment where all individuals are treated with dignity and respect, free from bullying, harassment and discrimination.

 The policy provides a set of guidelines for ARCHER staff to follow.
-These are published and made available to those utilising ARCHER services, to provide confidence that the service is working to provide an inclusive environment for all individuals.
+These are published and made available to those utilising ARCHER2 services, to provide confidence that the service is working to provide an inclusive environment for all individuals.

 Equality Impact Assessements (EqIAs) will be completed for all areas of the ARCHER Service.
 EqIAs will be carried out within existing systems and frameworks.
 It is a recognised way of improving policy development and service delivery.
 By assessing equality impact we proactively consider the needs of our users, staff, stakeholders and the wider community, identify potential steps to advance equality and foster good relations, and ensure that we do not discriminate unlawfully.
 ## Key Measures for Organising Events

-The ARCHER service runs a significant number of events, including training courses, workshops and conferences.
+The ARCHER2 service runs a significant number of events, including training courses, workshops and conferences.
 This section contains some recommended practices for organising these events.
 Not all practices are appropriate for all events, but all ARCHER staff should at least consider all of the following areas when organising an event.

 ### Organising Groups and Committees

 Depending on the nature of the event, there will likely be a group of organisers or an organising committee.
-This group / committee should itself reflect the diversity we wish for the ARCHER event.
+This group / committee should itself reflect the diversity we wish for the ARCHER2 event.
 Conference chairs and lead organisers should take special care to recruit a committee that reflects the diversity of the event we aspire to create.
-All such organising committees/groups for ARCHER must contain a mix of genders, and should have a diversity of other characteristics, including, age, race, sexuality, ...
+All such organising committees/groups for ARCHER2 must contain a mix of genders, and should have a diversity of other characteristics, including, age, race, sexuality, ...
 As one of the earliest stages of organising an event, prioritising diversity starts here.

 ### Code of Conduct (CoC)

-ARCHER has a Code of Conduct that applies to all events:
+ARCHER2 has a Code of Conduct that applies to all events:

 *    [Training Code of Conduct]({{ site.url }}{{ site.baseurl }}/training/code-of-conduct/)

-ARCHER staff members will promote awareness of the CoC before and during events.
+ARCHER2 staff members will promote awareness of the CoC before and during events.
 In particular they will make sure that everyone involved in the event is aware that the CoC applies to them: this not only includes participants, but also speakers, sponsors, committee members, etc. Guidance to achieve this:

 *    Have a tick box at registration that confirms that the participant has read it.
 *    Include a copy of the CoC in the registration pack.